wix-incubator/wix-restaurants-java-sdk/README.md

 See [wix-restaurants-java-examples](https://github.com/wix/wix-restaurants-java-sdk/tree/master/wix-restaurants-java-examples) for common use cases:
 * Search for restaurants by location
 * Retrieve and display a restaurant's menu
-* Submit an order (takeout or delivery) to a restaurant
+* Submit an order (pickup or delivery) to a restaurant
 * Submit an order received via a 3rd-party portal, where the customer pays the portal and not the restaurant
 * Retrieve all new orders for a restaurant, and mark them as accepted